 Social loafing is defined as the “reduction in motivation and effort when individuals work collectively compared to when they work individually” (Karau & Williams, 1993, p.
 681).
 One prominent explanation of social loafing was described in the collective effort model, which argues that social loafing “occurs because individuals expect their effort to be less likely to lead to valued outcomes when working collectively than when working coactively” (p.
 700).
 A more recent experiment conducted on an online community supported the collective effort model as individuals contributed more to the online community if they thought their contributions were unique (Ling et al., 2005).

 Another explanation for social loafing is that some team members expect their counterparts to slack, and therefore intentionally expend less effort when working in a group to avoid being taken advantage of.
 This explanation is often referred to as the sucker effect (Orbell & Dawes, 1993).
 Early empirical studies found support for the sucker effect as some teammates chose to fail at a task than exert additional effort to carry the load of a free rider (Kerr, 1983; Schnake, 1991).
-In a recent study, Piezon and Ferree (2008) found that the sucker effect was prevalent virtual teams and was associated perceptions of social loafing.
+In a recent study, Piezon and Ferree (2008) found that the sucker effect was prevalent in virtual teams and was associated with perceptions of social loafing.
 Finally, other early studies reported that individuals exerted more effort if they did not expect their teammates to loaf (Harkins & Jackson, 1985; Mulvey, Bowes-Sperry, & Klein, 1998; Mulvey & Klein, 1998; Robbins, 1995).

 Social Loafing in Student Teams

 While much of the older research on social loafing focused on the theoretical causes of the phenomenon, more recent research has examined the phenomenon in naturally occurring student teams (Price, Harrison, & Gavin, 2006).
-Student teams are fundamentally from work teams in that student teams often have “no history, little if any internal hierarchy, and often little supervision” (Wolfe & Powell, 2014, p.
-1).
-[AQ2] The majority of this research has focused specifically on the influence of three set-up factors on social loafing: peer evaluation, group size, and method of team formation.
+Student teams are fundamentally different from work teams in that student teams often have “no history, little if any internal hierarchy, and often little supervision” (Wolfe & Powell, 2014, p.
+74).
+The majority of this research has focused specifically on the influence of three set-up factors on social loafing: peer evaluation, group size, and method of team formation.

 Peer Evaluation.
 To reduce social loafing, Harkins and Jackson (1985) argued that individual effort must not only be identifiable, but contributions must also be evaluated against the work of teammates.
 In the classroom context, this is most often implemented via peer evaluations.
 Research has shown mixed support for peer evaluations to reduce social loafing.
 In support of peer evaluations, Aggarwal and O’Brien (2008) found that the presence of peer evaluations significantly reduced incidences of social loafing in marketing group projects.
 Similarly, Erez, Lepine, and Elms (2002) studied self-managed undergraduate teams and found that groups who conducted peer evaluations experienced higher levels of workload sharing, cooperation, and member satisfaction.
 Finally, Brooks and Ammons (2003) tested a peer evaluation method on cross-disciplinary student teams and found that it indeed helped reduce social loafing.
 On the other hand, some studies have reported negative outcomes from the use of peer evaluation.
 For instance, Bacon, Stewart, and Silver (1999) found that peer evaluations had a “negative effect on the tendency for team members to have equal influence, the team’s ability to agree on goals, and each member’s felt accountability” (p.
 483).
 Furthermore, Price et al. (2006) found that peer evaluation had no significant influence on social loafing.
 While peer evaluations are a widely used tool in group projects, it is not clear whether peer evaluations significantly reduce social loafing.